kfjahnke/envutil/README.md

 e.g. %d which does not produce leading zeroes.
 If you are generating image sequences and your output parameter is *not* a format string, envutil will produce video output to the given filename.

-# Parameters for (facet) image input

-envutil now only uses the 'facet' option to introduce one or more source images.
-So this option can occur more than once, but it has to be present at least once:

-## --facet IMAGE PROJECTION HFOV YAW PITCH ROLL
-##     load oriented non-environment source image

-envutil will 'mount' images in various projections and hfov which may only cover a part of the full 360X180 degree environment.
-All projections are supported. hfov is in degrees - for cubemaps and their 'biatan6' variant pass 90 (or whatever hfov your cube face images have) even though the whole cubemap does of course cover 360X180 degrees fov.
-The three values must be followed by the facet's orientation, given as three 'Euler angles' (yaw, pich, roll).
-If you want the facet to be mounted 'straight ahead', just pass 0 0 0.
-All six values (image filename, projection, hfov, yaw, pitch, roll) must be passed after --facet, separated by space.

-You may pass more than one facet.
-Currently, where several facets provide visible content for a given viewing ray, envutil gives preference to one of them, following this scheme: For every candidate, the normalized viewing ray's z (forward) component *in the facet's coordinate system* is isolated.
-The facet where it comes out largest 'wins' the contest - it's content is assigned to the viewing ray.
-The overall result resembles a voronoi diagram - facets with transparency let other facets shine through oven if they don't 'win the contest'.
-You can't currently mix facets with and without transparency;
-all facets have to have the same channel count and transparency quality.
-If a facet has transparency and is situated in front of other facets, the facet(s) behind it will shine through.
-The facet prioritization is an interesting field. lux provides several different ways of prioritization, and I aim to do the same for envutil, to provide services like automatic preference to higher-res content or lux' shallow cone/steep pyramid weighting scheme.
-For now I use the simple voronoi criterion exclusively to establish the pixel pipeline.

-Why can the viewing ray's z component be used as 'quality' criterion?
-Because the 'steppers' which feed rays into the pixel pipeline produce rays in each facet's 'native' coordinate system - so any rotations due to the facet's own orientation and the virtual camera's orientation are handled by the stepper.
-This facilitates handling at the receiving end, and for multi-facet operation, the rays are also normalized.
-With normalized rays as input, comparing their z component is enough to figure out the voronoi criterion: The maximum z value is 1.0, a normalized ray straight ahead, which corresponds with the facet image's center. the smaller the z value, the farther away the ray is from the center, down to -1, which is a ray 'straight back'.

-If you use multi-facet input with simple interpolation (--itp 1), you may notice ungainly staircase artifacts where facets collide, and also where the facets border on 'empty space'.
-This is due to the way facets are
-prioritized: only one facet can 'win the contest', and there is currently no implementation of feathering.
-If you use twining, the effect is mitigated, the facets are blended to a certain degree, and the edges are faded into black.
-The larger the twining kernel is, the better the effect.
-When automatic twining is used, the twining kernel is calculated to suit all facets - if some facets have very high resolution, this may result in a large twining kernel to avoid aliasing even for the parts of the target image which show the high-res content, bringing computation load up even if most of the target image may come from lower resolution content.
-So the choice of the automatic twining kernel is conservative but may be slow to compute.
-With a twining kernel of standard size, horizontal and vertical collision lines will be hard discontinuities.
-This is correct - the blending due to twining only affects tilted collision lines, unless the twining kernel is widened, which introduces overall blur as well.

-## --pto PTO-FILE

-envutil can process a growing subset of the PTO standard.
-Currently, the i-lines in a PTO file are scanned for file name, projection, yaw, pitch, roll, translation, shear and lens correction parameters.
-Other lines in the PTO file are currently ignored. images from PTO files are added to the set of facets given with --facet - if no --facet parameters are present, only those given in the PTO file are used.
-I have opted to restrict the facet parameters accessible with the --facet option to the set given above to avoid an overly large parameter signature - in favour of using PTO format for more complex facet parameterization.
-Note that envutil's processing of projections in PTO format is limited to rectilinear, spherical, cylindrical, fisheye, and stereographic.
-Also note that there is currently no image blending (no image splining with the Burt&Adelson image splining algorithm as I use it in lux) - the facets will have 'hard' edges.
-The facet prioritization is also fixed to a simple voronoi-diagram-like mode, more complex schemes like lux' shallow cone/steep pyramid method are not yet available in envutil.
-Image brightness (and vignetting) is not touched either, stacks, masks and cropping aren't supported.
-Nevertheless, the set of PTO parameters which envutil now recognizes should convey a good idea of the fit of an intended stitch - similar to the fast 'live stitch' used for animated sequences in lux.
-I may add more PTO features, but mainly I want the PTO option to introduce facets with extended geometrical information via a file, to avoid overly long and cumbersome parameter lists.

 ## --projection PRJ  target projection